j1xlte-gtelwifiue/android_device_samsung_j1xlte/README.md

 6. From your computer, with your phone plugged in, run `heimdall flash --BOOT path/to/halium-boot.img`
 7. That's it!
 Your phone should reboot into newly updated Ubuntu Touch.

+## Fixes to known issues
+- WiFi will not reconnect by default.
+To fix this, run `nmtui` on the device, select Edit a connection, select your WiFi connection, empty the Device field, select <OK> and quit.
+- On the first boot, the device may get stuck on the loading screen.
+Simply restart the device (via ssh with `sudo reboot`).

 ## Building
 These instructions are intended for developers, and may not be perfect.
 Precompiled files can be downloaded from the [releases](https://github.com/j1xlte-gtelwifiue/android_device_samsung_j1xlte/releases) page.
 1. Make a build directory (e.g. `~/samsung-j1xlte/halium`).
 This will be BUILDDIR in the following commands.